oblinger/HookAnchorApp/MY/PLAN/Fried.md

 - [ ] https://www.marcusbuckingham.com/gift-of-standout/
 - [ ] Buy Dad's mac
 - [ ] [[@Maria Cross]]
 - [ ] Exercise plan
-- [ ] Write table extractor for calls
 - [ ] [btt](https://folivora.ai/buy)

+- [ ] KM # refactor KM to scan for both kinds of link types, AND to produce both types depending on the context.
+- [ ] KICK window into position 1, 2, 3 and back  (Mess with STATE)
 - [ ] Social Heartbeat - Establish regular time and list of social connections
+- [ ] Fling 1  # Should extend fling to numbered list positions.
+- [ ] HACK -- get all mail messages logged

 - [ ] Organize the plan pages
-- [ ] get outliner to work; get wheel click toggle folding
-- [ ] Fling 1  # Should extend fling to numbered list positions.
-- [ ] KICK window into position 1, 2, 3 and back
+- [ ] Publish my org-info stuff

-- [ ] Add quick entry using an input box
+- [ ] ?
+Add quick entry using an input box
 - [ ] shutdown script.
 Fix so it does not kill w/o saving.  why does it use different shutdown methods in the same script
-- [ ] KM # refactor KM to scan for both kinds of link types, AND to produce both types depending on the context.
-- [ ] KM -i  # should scan and
-- [ ] KM # refactor km into separate scripts
-- [x] KM # extend the mYY-MM-DD to other forms
-- [x] refactor km so it tracks MEET as well as TXT

-- [ ] scan all CMD and create huge spottext.txt sorted by type, then by path.  manually trim to keeper list, then delete and rebuild cmd folder
 - [ ] IFTTT output of Apple Health data (or any kind of export
 - [ ] buy food scale
 - [ ] [[MED|MED]] Nutritionist - Choose one #todo
 - [ ] - buy air purifier

-- [x] get doordash stuff in
-- [x] - Fling that uses direct file writes

 ## = QUICKIES =